 Assigning a KSeF ID: The Ministry assigns the invoice a unique 35-character identification number.

-Visualization with a QR code: The buyer will receive an email with a PDF invoice that contains the required QR code.
-This code allows for instant verification of the document’s authenticity in KSeF.
+Visualization with a QR code: The buyer will receive an email with a PDF invoice that contains a mandatory QR code.
+This code allows instant verification of the document’s authenticity in KSeF.

-You as the administrator can see the document statuses in the MANAGE → INVOICES
+You as the administrator can see the status of documents in the MANAGE → INVOICES.

 The ticket purchase process is fully automated and goes through the following steps: